AdrianTejada/insync/README.md

 ### Prerequisites

 1. Install <a href='https://nodejs.org/en/'>Node.js.</a> (LTS)
-2. Install the <a href='https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass'>Live Sass Compiler</a> extension for Visual Studio Code
+2. Install the <a href='https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass'>Live Sass Compiler</a> extension for Visual Studio Code.
+Live Sass Compiler compiles your SASS/SCSS files to CSS files at real-time.
 ### Installation

 1. Clone the repo